 Ex-Trump Lawyer Michael Cohen Should Get 'Substantial Prison Term,' Feds Say

-The government seeks a "substantial term of imprisonment" for Donald Trump's former lawyer Michael Cohen, it said in court documents submitted on Friday — but would like a judge to give consideration to cooperation he has rendered in the Russia and other investigations.
+Federal prosecutors have requested a "substantial term of imprisonment" for Donald Trump's former personal lawyer Michael Cohen but asked that a judge consider his cooperation with the special counsel's Russia probe and other investigations in his sentencing.

+The recommendation came from a pair of much-anticipated sentencing memos submitted by the government Friday evening.
+Those documents also provide new details on the "relevant and truthful" information Cohen has provided special counsel Robert Mueller in his investigation into contacts between the 2016 Trump campaign and Russia.

+In a statement Friday night, the White House said the "government's filings in Mr. Cohen's case tell us nothing of value that wasn't already known."
+Press secretary Sarah Sanders continued: "Mr. Cohen has repeatedly lied and as the prosecution has pointed out to the court, Mr. Cohen is no hero."

+In their filing, prosecutors in New York argued against leniency for Cohen, saying he had committed four federal crimes over the course of several years.

+Cohen, they say, was "motivated by personal greed," and they argue that he "repeatedly used his power and influence for deceptive ends."

-Prosecutors working for the U.S. Attorney's Office for the Southern District of New York based in Manhattan asked a judge to impose a sentence that reflects a "modest downward variance" from the potential maximum of 63 months in prison that Cohen faces.
+The New York prosecutors asked a judge to impose a sentence moderately less than the potential maximum of 63 months in prison that Cohen faces.
+The Probation Department has recommended a 42-month term.

+The campaign finance violations that Cohen pleaded guilty to in New York federal court related to so-called hush-money payments made to two women who said they had affairs with Trump.
+Trump has acknowledged the payments to one of the women but has denied their underlying allegations of sexual relationships.

 Although Cohen has been cooperating with investigators in New York City and with the office of Justice Department special counsel Robert Mueller, he does not have a full cooperation agreement with the government.